basuburge/Step-Navigaion-UI/README.md

   		@param {number} progressbarheight - height of the progressbar

+Methods to navigate through the steps
 <pre>
-  Methods to navigate through the steps\n
   1) stepnavigator.next() //TO go to next step
   2) stepnavigator.next(false) //To show next step as IN Progress
   3) stepnavigator.prev() //TO go to Previous Step